 The Most Delicious Vegan Kimchi Recipe You’ll Ever Make

 Kimchi is one of the best things you can have for your gut.
 I was introduced to it as a child, from this restaurant called Arirang.
-My family and I have been eating at Arirang for over 30 years, and the food still tastes delicious, to this day.
+My family and I have been eating at Arirang for over 30 years, and the food still tastes as delicious to this day.
 The consistency of the chefs, flavours and recipes are truly incredible.
 I was absolutely honored when they invited me to their kitchen to see first-hand how they made the vegan Kimchi we love.

 Since they make their kimchi in large portions, I took the liberty to adapt and tweak the recipe a little bit for a smaller scale batch, best suited for our home kitchens.
 Here is the recipe I have adapted from my all-time favorite restaurant here in Hong Kong.